zl2877/SmartCities/Li_Zixin_INFO5455_Final/index.md

 ---
 title: Shenzhen Bay Innovation and Technology Center
-description: A government-backed tech cluster, a mixed-use real estate development, home to large tech companies like Huawei, Tencent, and DJI.
+description: 	A government-backed technology cluster and mixed-use development, home to major tech giants such as Huawei, Tencent, and DJI.
 status: Final
 author: Zixin Li
 type: